ZEISS Microscopy Knowledge Base

 2. Sets the processing and analysis target space.

-Dropdown showing options: Current View, Current Plane, Current Time Point, Current Image Set (selected), Custom
+Dropdown list showing options: Current View, Current Plane, Current Time Point, Current Image Set, Custom.

 Current View: The selected Z plane and the viewer area are processed.